-The critical steps in the protocol are plasmid design, plating the cells to be transfected, transfection itself, medium exchange, preparation of furimazine working solution and adding it to the cells.
-Plasmid design should be made in such a way that all fragments are facing the cytoplasm, otherwise control combinations will not work and the reference RLU values will be missing.
+The critical steps in the protocol are plasmid design, plating the cells to be transfected, transfection itself, the medium exchange, preparation of the furimazine working solution and adding it to the cells.
+The plasmid design should be made in such a way that both luciferase fragments are facing the cytoplasm, otherwise control combinations will not work and the reference RLU values will be missing.
 Cells to be transfected should be plated as specified in the protocol, otherwise the transfection efficiency might be suboptimal.
-We recommend using multiwell plates with poly-L-lysine-coated surface to support cell attachment while the medium is being exchanged.
-Finally, furimazine working solution should be freshly prepared and immediately added to the cells.
+We recommend using multiwell plates with the poly-L-lysine-coated surface to support cell attachment while the medium is being exchanged.
+Finally, the furimazine working solution should be freshly prepared and immediately added to the cells.
 Once it is added, the readout should be performed as soon as possible.

 To avoid inconclusive results, positive and negative controls should always be included.
-Positive control should be always employed so that the transfection efficiency is monitored.
+The positive control should be always employed so that the transfection efficiency is monitored.
 It is very important that all the possible fusion proteins that are topologically compatible with each other as well as with the HaloTag-based negative control are generated and combined.
-If possible, negative control comprising of a membrane protein non-interacting with any of the proteins of interest should be used.
+If possible, the negative control comprising of a membrane protein non-interacting with any of the proteins of interest should be used.
 Here, we did not employ such a control, as its development is still on the way.
-Instead, we force specific disassembly of the complexes of interest by co-expressing an extra, untagged copy of one of the analyzed proteins.
+Instead, we forced a specific disassembly of the complexes of interest by co-expressing an extra, untagged copy of one of the analyzed proteins.
 The expression vectors we used carry the relatively weak herpes simplex virus-thymidine kinase (HSV-TK) promoter, which ensures low expression levels that are optimal for obtaining specific outcome.
 However, in the case of suboptimal results it might be beneficial to use the CMV-based vectors or, alternatively, optimizing the amount of plasmids used for transfection.

 The presented method, although powerful and convenient, has some limitations.
 First, this method does not allow to conclude whether the identified complexes correspond to dimers or higher-order oligomers.
 Besides, the subcellular localization of the interacting proteins cannot be monitored.
 This is, however, possible upon the extension of the basic protocol with bioluminescent imaging, although spatial resolution of such images would be significantly lower when compared with fluorescence-based approaches.

 The presented method is very fast and efficient (the measurement takes up to several minutes and the data are obtained from thousands of cells).
 Data processing and interpretation is also relatively straightforward.
 Little or no optimization of the basic protocol is needed.
 The only specific equipment required is a luminometer.
-Split luciferase complementation assay and BiFC work on the same essential principle, i.e., reconstitution of a functional protein from its non-functional fragments.
+The split luciferase complementation assay and BiFC work on the same essential principle, i.e., reconstitution of a functional protein from its non-functional fragments.
 General advantages of bioluminescence-based approaches over the ones based on fluorescence were already listed in the Introduction.
-A specific advantage of split luciferase complementation assay over BiFC is that the former is fully reversible15.
+A specific advantage of the split luciferase complementation assay over BiFC is that the former is fully reversible15.
 In BiFC, once a fluorescent protein is reconstituted, it would not dissociate back into the corresponding non-fluorescent fragments17.
 In contrast, the assembly of the NanoLuc subunits is reversible, which creates a unique opportunity to study the dynamics of PPIs.
-Finally, the exceptional sensitivity of presented method allows to assume that this approach should work even with the cell lines that are difficult to transfect.
+Finally, the exceptional sensitivity of the presented method allows to assume that this approach should work even with the cell lines that are difficult to transfect.